sh1boot/sh1boot.github.io/drafts/ciscv.md

 * To avoid the other problems with mixed-size instructions
 * To exploit inter-opcode redundancies
 * To dress up like a CISC architecture in order to gain its powers
-* To maintain the 2-in-1-out data flow model by executing 32-bit packets sequentially as two separable instructions
+* To maintain the conventional 2-source, 1-destination data flow model by executing 32-bit packets sequentially as two separate instructions
 * To expose macro-op fusion opportunities within a 32-bit word when executing whole packets at once